Carl Zimmer

 Carl Zimmer (born 1966) is an American popular science writer, blogger, columnist, and journalist who specializes in the topics of evolution, parasites, and heredity.
 The author of many books, he contributes science essays to publications such as The New York Times, Discover, and National Geographic.
 He is a fellow at Yale University's Morse College and adjunct professor of molecular biophysics and biochemistry at Yale University.
 Zimmer also gives frequent lectures and has appeared on many radio shows, including National Public Radio's Radiolab, Fresh Air, and This American Life.
 He authored Evolution: The Triumph of an Idea, a companion piece to the PBS series Evolution.

 Zimmer describes his journalistic beat as "life" or "what it means to be alive".
 He is the only science writer to have a species of tapeworm named after him (Acanthobothrium zimmeri).
 Zimmer's father is Dick Zimmer, a Republican politician from New Jersey, who was a member of U.S. House of Representatives from 1991 to 1997.

 Early life and education

-Born to an Ashkenazi Jewish father and a mother of Irish and German descent, after his childhood in Connecticut, Zimmer received a B.A. in English from Yale University in 1987.
+Zimmer is the older of two boys born in New Haven, Connecticut to an Ashkenazi Jewish father and a mother of Irish and German descent.
+His brother, linguist Ben Zimmer, is also a science communicator.

+Zimmer earned a B.A. in English from Yale University in 1987.